 Travel allows you to select a previously-saved route to use as the current route; this menu setting also begins navigation on this route.
 Routes can be traveled in either the forward or reverse direction.

 Info displays information about the route, including the distance and bearing from each waypoint to the next.

-Chart Orientation North-Up Chart Orientation allows you to select whether the views containing charts should be drawn North-Up or Course-Up.
+whether the views containing charts should be drawn North-Up or Course-Up.

 To change the Chart Orientation setting: